Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Related Work

-Previous works \cite{netdissect2017, oikarinen2023clip, bai2025interpret} have conducted crowdsourced evaluations of the quality of their neuron descriptions.
-These evaluations show the raters the most highly activating inputs for that neuron, as well one or multiple descriptions, and ask the users to rate how well this description matches the set of highly activating inputs.
-As pointed out by \cite{oikarinen2025evaluating}, this evaluation method is flawed and fails to measure whether the description matches lower activations of the neuron, or whether all inputs corresponding to description cause the neuron to fire, and in fact corresponds to only measuring \textit{Recall}.
-Instead in this paper we focus on evaluating the correlation coefficient between the explanation and neuron activations(across all inputs), as this is a principled evaluation metric that passes sanity checks proposed by \cite{oikarinen2025evaluating}.
-Relatedly, \cite{zimmermann2023scale} conducted a large scale evaluation of neuron interpretability by having raters predict whether an input is highly activating or not based on looking at highest/lowest activating inputs, but this study did not use any text descriptions of neurons.
+Crowd-sourced human evaluations are commonly used to assess the quality of automatic neuron explanations in previous works~\cite{netdissect2017, oikarinen2023clip, bai2025interpret}.
+These evaluations typically present raters the top-activating inputs for a neuron along with one or multiple candidate descriptions, and ask them to rate how well the description matches the top-activating inputs.
+However, as pointed out by NeuronEval~\cite{oikarinen2025evaluating}, this evaluation protocol is flawed and fails to measure whether the description matches lower activations of the neuron, or whether all inputs corresponding to description cause the neuron to fire, and in fact corresponds to only measuring \textit{Recall}.
+As a result, this evaluation approach can favor explanations that are overly broad or non-specific.

+On the other hand, in \cite{borowski2021exemplary} and \cite{zimmermann2023scale}, the authors conducted more objective crowd-sourced evaluations of neuron interpretability by having raters predict whether an input is highly activating or not based on a feature visualization or a set of highly activating images for that neuron.
+However, these studies did not study text descriptions of neurons, and their methodology, which is roughly equivalent to measuring AUC may also be biased towards overly generic neuron descriptions and does not pass the sanity checks proposed by \cite{oikarinen2025evaluating}.

+NeuronEval \cite{oikarinen2025evaluating} formalizes the task of Neuron evaluation under a unified mathematical framework which we utilize in this paper, and identifies flawed and good evaluation metrics through sanity tests.
+However, they do not conduct actual user studies using an evaluation metric that pass their sanity checks, which is the goal of this paper.